-- Should we be directed to transition to Phase 3 (Distance Learning) the following protocol will be implemented: - In Phase 3 and 4: Lesson plans and resources will be distributed to at home parents on Sunday night by 8p.m. for the week ahead for Kindergarten - fifth grade.
-Administration will be included on the email. - From the start of the year, teachers will have established their virtual platforms: - K-2 will use SeeSaw - 3rd 8th grade will use Google Classroom - If the need to go to full distance learning arises, PHASE 3, the following instructional time will be implemented at each grade level.
+Should we be directed to transition to Phase 3 (Distance Learning) the following protocol will be implemented:

+- In Phase 3 and 4: Lesson plans and resources will be distributed to at home parents on Sunday night by 8p.m. for the week ahead for Kindergarten fifth grade.
+Administration will be included on the email. - In Phase 3, teachers will be required to report to the school building for class meetings and instructional videos. - From the start of the year, teachers will have established their virtual platforms: - K-2 will use SeeSaw - 3rd 8th grade will use Google Classroom - If the need to go to full distance learning arises, PHASE 3, the following LIVE ZOOM meetings in addition to recorded instructional time will be implemented at each grade level.
 Instructional sessions will be recorded and posted on the platforms for those who are unable to attend the Zoom meetings.
 These meetings should be consistently on the same day at the same time each week.
-If changes are made, they need to be done with administrative approval. - Kindergarten- 2 x 30 min instruction on Zoom and 2 office hours for parents in the evening per week. - First Grade- 3 x 30 min instruction on Zoom and 2 office hours for parents in the evening per week. - Second Grade- 3 x 30 min instruction on Zoom and 2 office hours for parents in the evening per week. - Third Grade- 4 x 30 min instruction on Zoom and 2 office hours for parents in the evening per week. - Fourth Grade- 4 x 30 min instruction on Zoom and 2 office hours for parents or students in the evening per week. - Fifth Grade- 4 x 30 min instruction on Zoom and 2 office hours for parents or students in the evening per week. - Sixth Grade- 4 x 60 min instruction on Zoom and 2 office hours for parents or students in the evening per week, Assignments posted and submitted on Google Classroom - Seventh & Eighth Grade- 2 x 60 min instruction on Zoom per class weekly, 1 office hour for students per week from each teacher, Assignments posted and submitted on Google Classroom
+If changes are made, they need to be done with administrative approval.
+Additional recorded instruction will be attached to new content. - Kindergarten- minimum 2 x 30 recorded instruction weekly, daily Zoom mtgs, and 2 office hours for parents in the evening per week. - First Grade- minimum 3 x 30 min recorded instruction weekly, daily Zoom mtgs, and 2 office hours for parents in the evening per week. - Second Grade- minimum 3 x 30 min recorded instruction weekly, daily Zoom mtgs, and 2 office hours for parents in the evening per week. - Third Grade- minimum 4 x 30 min recorded instruction weekly, daily Zoom mtgs, and 2 office hours for parents in the evening per week. - Fourth Grade- minimum 4 x 30 min recorded instruction weekly, daily Zoom mtgs, and 2 office hours for parents in the evening per week. - Fifth Grade- minimum 4 x 30 min instruction recorded instruction weekly, daily Zoom mtgs, and 2 office hours for parents in the evening per week. - Sixth Grade- minimum 4 x 60 min instruction weekly on Zoom and 2 office hours for parents or students in the evening per week - Seventh & Eighth Grade- 2 x 60 min instruction on Zoom per class weekly, 1 office hour for students per week from each teacher